jpalbert/kiosk-mode/README.md

 * `?hide_search` to hide the top right search button
 * `?hide_menubutton` to hide sidebar menu button

+## Known bugs

+* The search buttom icon will reappear in the top right after you're done editing a dashboard, until you reload the page.

 ## Query String Caching

 You save settings in a devices cache by using the cache keyword once on the device.<br>This will also make it so the options work on all views and dashboards.